kbruner/productionwithscissors/_posts/2020-07-16-choose-your-own-architecture.md

   first_name: Karen
   last_name: Bruner
 permalink: "/2020/07/16/choose-your-own-architecture/"
-excerpt: 'Build smart from the start for maintainable, scalable services '
+excerpt: Build smart from the start for maintainable, scalable services
 ---

 _Build smart from the start for maintainable, scalable services_